Widen/tap-rest-api-msdk/README.md

   the schema will not be inferred from the results of an api call.

 ## Pagination
-Pagination is a complex topic as there is no real single standard, and many different implementations.
-Unless options are provided, both the request and results stype default to the `default`, which is the pagination style originally implemented.
+API Pagination is a complex topic as there is no real single standard, and many different implementations.
+Unless options are provided, both the request and results style type default to the `default`, which is the pagination style originally implemented.

 ### Default Request Style
 The default request style for pagination is described below: